kathamer/MuchToolkit/README.md

 You also need qrcode for Python so type `pip3 install qrcode`

+Then, you'll need pyqrcode for Python so type `pip3 install pyqrcode`

 Then, type `git clone https://github.com/DylanHamer/MuchToolkit`

 After that, just type `./MuchToolkit.py` to run MuchToolkit